Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Reliance on Global Defence Primes

-Dominance of Foreign Primes: Australia’s Defence procurement has been, and continues to be, heavily reliant on a subset of Defence Primes like Lockheed Martin, Boeing, Thales, BAE Systems, Raytheon Technologies, and Northrop Grumman.
-Australia attempted to force these Primes to manufacture military assets domestically to stimulate local employment and retain a portion of the spend in country.
-This approach has resulted in unsustainable patterns of growth of domestic sub-industries, particularly in the building of Naval assets, however a broad consensus of research demonstrates that large Australian Defence procurements are generally not delivered on time, on budget, or attain the desired levels of capability.
+Dominance of Foreign Primes: Australia’s defence procurement has been, and continues to be, heavily reliant on a subset of Primes.
+Australia has persistently encouraged those Primes to manufacture military assets domestically to stimulate local employment and retain a portion of the defence spending in the Australian economy.
+This approach has unquestionably resulted in retained benefits, but it has also resulted in patchy and unsustainable patterns of growth in domestic sub-industries, particularly in the construction of naval assets.
+The ‘Valley of Death’ in the Australian (defence) shipbuilding industry is a well-studied phenomenon.
+Empirical evidence also supports the notion that large Australian defence procurements have generally not been delivered on time or on budget, nor attained the requisite levels of capability.

-Limited Local Involvement: Current procurement practices result in limited sovereign SME participation and economic leakage.
-Australian SMEs have minimal participation in major Defence procurement programs, restricting the growth of local expertise and capabilities.
-While effort has been demonstrated by successive governments to legislate increased Australian SME participation in Defence acquisition and sustainment programs, the reality is that Australian SMEs only ever form a minor, or supporting, role in the delivery of Defence programs.
-In bad cases, Defence Primes include Australian SMEs in bids for large Defence procurement programs to meet AIC conditions, however, subsequently disengage after after the contract has been won.
-Enforcement of AIC conditions is not prevalent or consistent.
+Limited Local Involvement: Current procurement practices result in limited sovereign SME participation and, consequently, economic leakage.
+Australian SMEs usually have minimal participation in major defence procurement programs, limiting the growth of local expertise and domestic capabilities.
+While efforts have been made by successive governments to compel increased Australian SME participation in defence acquisition and sustainment programs, the reality is that Australian SMEs only ever form a minor or supporting role in the delivery of defence programs.
+Australian SMEs may be included in bids for large defence procurement programs to meet essential Australian Industry Capability (AIC) procurement criteria, however subsequent enforcement of that AIC participation hasn’t been prevalent or consistent.

 Economic Leakage: Profits and IP Sent Overseas

-Intellectual Property Migration: IP developed in Australia, often with taxpayer-funded support, is frequently owned and controlled by foreign entities, limiting Australia’s long-term benefits.
+Intellectual Property Migration: IP developed in Australia, especially with taxpayer-funded support, can be owned and controlled by foreign entities, and is at risk of being migrated offshore, potentially disadvantaging Australia’s innovation ecosystem and long-term economic benefits.

-Tax Incentives Misaligned: The Australian Government has implemented attractive R&D tax incentive schemes with the primary objective of stimulating domestic innovation across the full range of domestic sectors and industries.
-While this stimulus has clearly manifested in some technological exports with a concomitant inflow of revenue into Australia, several exploitative and unintended practices have developed under this incentive program.
+Tax Incentives: The Australian Government has implemented attractive R&D tax incentive schemes with the primary objective of stimulating domestic innovation across the full range of domestic sectors and industries.
+While this stimulus has clearly manifested in some technological exports with a concomitant inflow of revenue into Australia, several unintended practices have developed under these incentive programs.

-One of those is Global Defence Primes utilising Australia’s R&D Tax Incentive program to subsidise their R&D activities with up to 48% of their Australian R&D spend being reimbursed but not necessarily benefitting Australia.
-Not only do these reimbursed revenues mostly get expatriated from Australia to other jurisdictions where the Primes are headquartered, moreover, the IP generated from this R&D activity is usually not retained within Australia, nor contributes to Australia’s economy.
-This fundamentally thereby undermines the policy objective of the R&D tax incentive program provided by the Australian Government.
+One of those is foreign companies utilising Australia’s R&D Tax Incentive program to subsidise their R&D activities with up to 48% of their Australian R&D spend being reimbursed, but not necessarily benefitting Australia.
+Not only do some of these reimbursed revenues get expatriated from Australia to other jurisdictions where the foreign companies are headquartered, moreover, IP generated from this R&D activity is at risk of not being retained within Australia nor contributing to Australia’s economy.
+This fundamentally undermines the policy objective of the R&D Tax Incentive program provided by the Australian Government.

-Tax Minimisation Strategies: Some Defence Primes pay lower effective tax rates in Australia compared to local companies, reducing the potential economic benefits, and disadvantaging local companies competiteness.
+Tax Minimisation Strategies: Some multinationals pay lower effective tax rates in Australia compared to local companies, reducing the potential economic benefits for Australia, and disadvantaging local companies by diluting their ability to compete.

-Transparency Issues: Complex corporate structures and accounting practices make it challenging to ascertain the true tax contributions from these entities.
+Corporate & Tax Structure: Complex corporate structures and taxation practices, while perfectly legal, make it challenging to both retain profits in Australia or assess the true tax contributions from these overseas entities operating in Australia.

-Case Studies: Defence Primes’ R&D Spending and Tax Contributions
+Case Studies: Defence Primes’ R&D Spending and Australian Tax Contributions

-Global Defence Primes are an important segment of Australia’s Defence and national security ecosystem, however their economic contributions are confined to providing jobs to Australians.
-There is a difference between employing Australians and building sovereign defence capability.
+Global defence Primes are a critical segment of Australia’s defence and national security ecosystem, however their economic contributions are largely confined to providing jobs to Australians and getting limited support from Australian SMEs.
+There is a substantial difference in benefit between the employment of Australians and building our national sovereign defence capability.

 Lockheed Martin